Khalil N. Maalouf

 Khalil Maalouf is active in the areas of banking regulation, supervision, and enforcement.

-Mr. Maalouf has represented all types of companies in the financial services ecosystem on matters relating to strategic planning, mergers and acquisitions, bank formations, private equity investments, fintech, regulatory capital, FDIC receivership, activity restrictions, corporate governance and other traditional and novel federal and state regulatory issues.
-Additionally, he has counseled clients on the implementation of the Dodd-Frank Act and on capital and liquidity support programs, including those established pursuant to the Emergency Economic Stabilization Act of 2008.
+Mr. Maalouf represents all types of companies in the financial services ecosystem on matters relating to strategic planning, mergers and acquisitions, bank formations, private equity investments, fintech, regulatory capital, FDIC receivership, activity restrictions and corporate governance.
+He also advises on novel federal and state regulatory issues, including the regulatory requirements for digital asset and cryptocurrency activities.

 Before attending law school, Mr. Maalouf was awarded a Fulbright Fellowship and studied at the EBS Universität für Wirtschaft und Recht outside Frankfurt, Germany.
 In law school, Mr. Maalouf received the 2006 Dykema Scholarship Award for significant contributions to the Michigan Law Review and the 2007 Eric Stein Award, which is given to the author of the best student contribution to each volume of the Michigan Journal of International Law.

 - J.D., University of Michigan, 2007 (cum laude; Note Editor, Michigan Law Review; Contributing Editor, Michigan Journal of International Law)

 - A.B., Duke University, 2001 (with distinction in Economics)